skills/create-ai-powered-actions/.github/steps/3-step.md

            {% raw %}${{ steps.rate-joke.outputs.result }}{% endraw %}
     ```

+    Ensure the indentation is correct in your YAML file.

 1. Commit and push the workflow file to the `main` branch:

    ```sh